anordhoff/dotfiles/linux/readme.md

 ## nvidia

 Install [proprietary Nvidia open source drivers](https://rpmfusion.org/Howto/NVIDIA) and follow [optimus setup instructions](https://rpmfusion.org/Howto/Optimus).
 Check that processes are using the Nvidia card with `nvidia-smi`.

+[This page](https://rpmfusion.org/Howto/Optimus) documents how to configure Optimus for better battery life.
+Adding these [udev rules](https://wiki.archlinux.org/title/PRIME#NVIDIA) should help, too.

 NOTE: As of 6/4/25, both `akmod-nivida` and `akmod-nvidia-open` were required.
 This might be a bug, as only `akmod-nvidia-open` should be needed.